Vulpem/V_Engine/README.md

 		Deleting a camera linked to an active viewport will cause the engine to crash.

+Shaders:
+-It only accepts vertex and fragment shaders.
+To compile a program, simply create two files containing the shader program and name them with the same filename and extensions ".vertex" and ".fragment"
+(for example: "water_shader.vertex" && "water_shader.fragment")

+-Result of compilation will be shown in a txt in the same directory the shader files are.

+-When selecting shaders (this can be done for each material, in the material window), they are shown twice each.
+This is a bug, and it's being fixed.

 Notes:
 -Avoid messing(modifying) with the library files unless you know what you're doing.